SON (gene)

 SON protein is a protein that in humans is encoded by the SON gene.

 SON is the name that has been given to a large Ser/Arg (SR)-related protein, which is a splicing co-factor that contributes to an efficient splicing within cell cycle progression.
 It is also known as BASS1 (Bax antagonist selected in saccharomyces 1) or NRE-binding protein (Negative regulatory element-binding protein).
-The most common gene name of this splicing protein- which is only found in Humans (Homo sapiens)- is SON, but C21orf50, DBP5, KIAA1019 and NREBP can also be used as synonyms.
+The most common gene name of this splicing protein is SON, but C21orf50, DBP5, KIAA1019 and NREBP can also be used as synonyms.

 The protein encoded by SON gene binds to a specific DNA sequence upstream of the upstream regulatory sequence of the core promoter and second enhancer of human hepatitis B virus (HBV).
 Through this binding, it represses HBV core promoter activity, transcription of HBV genes, and production of HBV virions.
 The protein shows sequence similarities with other DNA-binding structural proteins such as gallin, oncoproteins of the MYC family, and the oncoprotein MOS.
 It may also be involved in protecting cells from apoptosis and in pre-mRNA splicing.
 Mutation in SON gene is associated with ZTTK syndrome.

 Structure

 The sequence length of the SON protein consists in 2426 aminoacids and its sequence status is totally completed.
-Its molecular weight is 263,830 Daltons (Da) and its domain contains 8 types of repeats which are distributed in 3 regions.
-This protein is found in the 21st chromosome and is mostly located in nuclear speckles.
+Its molecular weight is 263,830 daltons (Da) and its domain contains 8 types of repeats which are distributed in 3 regions.
+This protein is mostly located in nuclear speckles.
 Its higher expression is seen in leukocyte and heart cells.